Why Most Subscription Trackers Want Your Bank Login (And Why That's a Problem)

 What Data They Actually Collect

 The critical point here is the gap between what the app shows you and what the aggregator collects.
 The app might display 12 subscriptions.
-The aggregator processed 1,200 transactions to find them.
-And some aggregators retain this data indefinitely, even after you disconnect the app.
+The aggregator processed 1,200 transactions to find them — and that data does not necessarily disappear when you disconnect the app, because retention is set by the aggregator, not by you.

 The Real Risks